kwirk/eventgallery/admin/doc/readme.md

 	Defines a pattern for an external link.
 You can use the following placeholder: ${folder},${file} and ${fileBase} like this: http://www.foo.bar?category=${folder}&amp;sku=${fileBase}

+- external cart link rel

+	Defines the rel attribute of this link.
+By default this is nofollow so the search engine crawlers will not follow your external cart links.

 - image quality

 	Defines the output quality of every generated image.
 Default is 85% which is pretty good.
 Lower values will result in lower quality.